-Jo has recently qualified as a probate practitioner.
-Jo specialises in personal tax and can also advise on inheritance tax and estate advisory issues.
+Aidan has recently qualified as a probate practitioner.
+He is also a tax manager who specialises in personal tax compliance and planning.

-Complaints Policy.
+Complaints Policy

 Charlton Baker Limited is committed to providing a high-quality probate service to all our clients.
 When something goes wrong, we need you to tell us about it.
 This will help us to maintain and improve our standards.